 Toxic for Women: Conclusions on Biblical Hegemonic Masculinity

-Barbara Thiede is Teaching Professor of Judaic Studies in the Department of Religious Studies at UNC Charlotte, USA.
-As an ordained rabbi, she also sits on the VAAD, the academic council for the ALEPH Ordination Program, where she teaches Hebrew Bible and Jewish history.
+Barbara Thiede is Teaching Professor of Judaic Studies in the Department of Religious Studies at the University of North Carolina at Charlotte, USA.
+An ordained rabbi, she is also a member of the VAAD, the academic council for the ALEPH Ordination Program, where she teaches Hebrew Bible and Jewish history.